 - A build and deploy workflow using the csvExport operation and csvImport operations from the OracleSaaSFSM Plugin, respectively.

 - Defined topology.
-In other words, the accounts, properties, and endpoints needed to connect to an Oracle application and execute instructions.
+In other words, the accounts, properties, and endpoints needed to connect to an Oracle application such as ERP, Oracle HCM Cloud, and SCM in order to execute instructions.
 This includes:

 – An Oracle SaaS FSM cloud account containing credentials for Oracle cloud application.